 As consumers, we never stop to appreciate or question why a product is sold the way it is.
 But as a nursery owner, consider the products that you sell, and their uniqueness compared to other industries and their products.

-For example, Lavender has several varieties, but all these varieties can be grown or sold by anyone.
+For example, Lavender has 47 varieties, but all these varieties can generally be grown or sold by anyone.
 Nobody says I want X brand of Lavender for example.
 This makes this plant and almost all other plants a commodity, where price is the only distinguishable factor.
 Now, of course, your stock may be better kept but in Tasmania, most nurseries all buy from the same suppliers.

 Now in terms of differentiating yourself from your competition, this is not ideal.
 But when it comes to an online presence it represents an opportunity that can be capitalised on to sell to more customers.